University of Bolton, Deane Road, Bolton. BL3 5AB

-Our BSc (Hons) Digital Construction and Surveying (Geospatial Mapping and Science Specialist Degree Apprenticeship Route) allows you to invest in your workforce by combining university education, work-based learning and ongoing professional development.
-While working as a valuable part of your team, apprentices can develop a solid understanding of the practical disciplines, principles and theories required to interpret and analyse geospatial data.
+Our dual award BSc (Hons) Facilities and Built Asset Management (Senior/Head of Facilities Management Degree Apprenticeship Route) allows you to invest in your workforce by combining university education, work-based learning and ongoing professional development.
+While working as a valuable part of your team, apprentices can develop a solid understanding of the theories, principles and practical disciplines required to solve complex facilities management problems.

 Award: